 ‘Parents and community can play a key roles in school success’: http://www.edweek.org/ew/articles/2013/01/10/16involvement.h32.html

 During the conversation at the Autumn Proaction Cafe, several points were raised, especially from those who have recently experienced education within the city.
 There were too many to mention all of them, however the following felt particularly pertinent:

-- There are already many ‘community-led’ initiatives to become more involved in local education around the city
+There are already many ‘community-led’ initiatives that allow people to get involved in local education around the city

 Ideas touched on during the conversation included how we might create a greater partnership across communities and educational establishments so more cross-curricular and employability learning could take place, and establishing teams of young people that could shape the needs of support and opportunities that will help them to progress both in school/college and outside of it to give them the tools needed to be better prepared for work and life.

 If you would like to contribute to these early conversations and idea generation then do contact Carl at: